2018 Tipperary county hurling team season: Summary

 Tipperary won the game on a 2-31 to 1-31 scoreline after extra-time to qualify for the final for the second year in a row.

 There were three changes to the team from the quarter-final with Willie Connors making his first start at corner forward and Daragh Mooney taking over as goalkeeper with Tomás Hamill also named in the half-back line.

-Tipperary has a 0-12 to 0-10 lead at half-time and lead by 0-26 to 0-22 with three minutes remaining before Limerick came back to take the game into extra-time.
+Tipperary had a 0-12 to 0-10 lead at half-time and led by 0-26 to 0-22 with three minutes remaining before Limerick came back to take the game into extra-time.

 During the first minute of extra time, Jason Forde who was named as the man of the match scored the first of his two goals when he intercepted a short Nicky Quaid puck-out and fired low to the net from 20m.

 He got his second in the 74th minute he flicked the ball into the net from the right from close range after a goalmouth scramble.

 Limerick pulled a goal back when Graeme Mulcahy fired powerfully into the net but Tipperary held on to win by three points.

 Tipperary went on to play Kilkenny in the league final on Sunday 8 April at Nowlan Park.

 The match was televised live by TG4 and it was the tenth final meeting between the sides in ten years.

 Brendan Maher came into the side to start at midfield.